TanishSanghvi/Reels_Bot/README.md

 # Reels_Bot

-Bot for daily scraping and subsequent update of reel-based data of various users from Instagram
+Bot for harvesting and updating reel-based data of various Instagram users on a regular basis.

 ## ABOUT